ARTFL-Project/text-pair/README.md

 ### Dependencies

 -   Node and NPM
--   PostgreSQL: you will need to create a dedicate database and create a user with read/write permissions on that database
+-   PostgreSQL: you will need to create a dedicated database and create a user with read/write permissions on that database.

 ### Install script